What is epilepsy?

 • Changes in a person’s genes

-But in over one third of all people with epilepsy, doctors don’t know the cause.
+But in around half of all people with epilepsy, doctors don’t know the cause.

 Our genes tell our body how to develop and function.
 They are likely to play a part in who does and who doesn’t develop epilepsy.
 This may explain why some people develop epilepsy following, for example, a serious head injury while other people don’t.